 Results day can be a really emotional experience.
-For most it will be a celebration of two years of hard work and securing a place at their first choice university but for a few students their initial plans might have to change and this can be really unnerving.
+For many it will be a celebration of two years of hard work and securing a place at their first choice university.
+However, for others it will be a period when their initial plans change and this can be really unnerving.

 Whatever the outcome, the most important thing to remember is to stay calm.
 There are lots of options available and they can still go on to have a fantastic university experience.

 Once exam results are published, universities will check to establish if the conditions of the offer to study on the particular course have been met.
 If your son or daughter has narrowly missed the conditions of their offer, there is still a chance that they will be considered either for the course they applied for or an alternative programme.

 If the university is unable to accept them, they will be released to take up their insurance place or enter Clearing.
 Clearing is the process through which students without a confirmed place are matched at universities who have places available on their courses.

 It is important for your son or daughter to be available on results day to make calls and research courses if necessary, so it is recommended that you avoid planning holidays or any other activities for the day when their results are released.

 Tips for parents

 While students have to act promptly there is no reason for your son or daughter to panic.
 They should carefully consider what is offered and think back to the original criteria they applied when choosing their course.

 The best thing you can do on the day is to stay positive and to help them identify universities with places available.
 Many universities have dedicated Clearing ‘hotlines’ or events where the latest advice will be available.